Hey, and we are going to be in the middle of the day.

 I mean, Coleman's been out there advocating massive subsidies for ethanol, massive renewable energy subsidies, massive farm bill spending, anything that affects his constituency.

-So that's that's the downside to that.
+So that's the downside to that.

 We are, as Rush says, redefining the Republican Party.